ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 --- abstract

 This document defines the concept of Service & Infrastructure Maps (SIMAP) and identifies a set of SIMAP requirements and use cases.
-The SIMAP was previously known as Digital Map in the old draft versions (draft-ietf-nmop-digital-map-concept).
+The SIMAP was previously known as Digital Map.

 The document intends to be used as a reference for the assessment effort of the various topology modules to meet SIMAP requirements.